One of the effects of traumatic brain injury is the difficulties it may cause to a person’s language skills.

 For these activities, you will need a flat wooden stick, such as a popsicle stick or tongue depressor, to push your tongue against.
 You might want someone to assist you to prevent any choking incidents.

 Stick your tongue straight out.
 Press tip of tongue against the flat stick 2 or 3 times.
 Then press the stick in towards your mouth while pushing your tongue hard against the stick as if you are trying to force it away.
 Hold for 5 seconds.
 Repeat 10 times.

 Next, place the stick on the top of your tongue and press down like a doctor does when examining your throat.
 Then push your tongue up against the stick while you continue to press the stick down.
 Hold for 5 seconds.
 Repeat 10 times.

-Here is another video demonstration of these activities, with a couple bonus exercises thrown in:
+Here is another video demonstration of these activities, with an additional exercises:

 Speech Therapy Activities for Apraxia after TBI

 Another language disorder that you might experience after TBI is called Apraxia of Speech.